Welsh Board

 You can find the RCoA Welsh Board's Term of Reference here.

-More information about the COPES review process for guidance documents, policies and statements which pertain solely to a devolved nation can be found here.
+More information about the Consultation and Endorsement for resources which pertain solely to a devolved nation can be found here